 If you are really only just considering or getting into caravanning and camping, then why not check out some more Tips & Advice from the Caravan Industry Victoria website as well HERE.

-And of course, if you haven’t already signed up to receive your FREE downloadable pet-friendly travel guide, you can do that HERE.
+If you haven’t already signed up to receive your FREE downloadable pet-friendly travel guide, you can do that HERE.
+Use our Contact Us form if you have signed up but didn’t receive your welcome email or travel guide.
+(Check your junk in box too.)

 About the Author: Lara Shannon is co-Host of Pooches at Play and has completed a Certificate III in Dog Behaviour & Training with the National Dog Trainers Federation.
 Lara also runs her own dog walking, dog minding and dog training business in Melbourne’s Bayside area.